 5. The Nutcracker

 No holiday post is really complete without including the National Ballet of Canada’s performance of The Nutcracker.
-Performances begin December 10th and wrap up on December 31st.
 Each performance includes a story time that is free for ticket holders and occurs 1 hour before the ballet starts.
 I recommend attending story time or reading the story at home before attending, fuelling up on snacks and explaining to your children before hand how a ballet works.
 Attending The Nutcracker with loved ones is a tradition passed on through generations.
-Tickets are available here.

 As the holiday season is kicking off particularly early this year, I will continue to update this list as more of my favourite activities confirm whether or not they will again host holiday celebrations.
 This includes Casa Loma who had a spectacular light show last year.

 Tis the Season